 The software will set the SPAN adjustment based on the average output of the oxygen at a specific oxygen concentration and erase any previous span calibration data.
-For example, with factory default settings, when a span gas is introduced, the micro-processor will display oxygen reading within \pm 30-50% of the span gas value, indicating that the sensor output is within the specified limits.
+For example, with factory default settings, when a span gas is introduced, the micro-processor will display oxygen reading within $\pm$ 30-50% of the span gas value, indicating that the sensor output is within the specified limits.
 This feature allows the user to check the sensor's signal output at a specified oxygen concentration without removing it from the sensor housing.

-Advance the reverse shade cursor using the ARROW keys to highlight CALIBRATION.
+- Access the MAIN MENU by pressing the MENU key. - Advance the reverse shade cursor using the ARROW keys to highlight CALIBRATION. - Press the ENTER key to select the highlighted menu option.